FAQs

 Will insurance cover my treatments?

-Insurance often covers a significant portion of the treatment cost if there is a documented venous insufficiency problem with associated symptoms.
-We can provide the necessary diagnostic and procedure codes for pre-certification by your insurance company.
-It is important to note that coverage amounts vary by insurance company.
-We will work with you to help you understand your coverage and navigate the insurance process.
+Insurance will reimburse a high percentage of the treatment cost if there is a documented venous insufficiency problem with associated symptoms.
+As a vascular surgeon in Dallas, TX, we can provide the diagnostic and procedure codes for pre-certification by your insurance company.
+It is important to note that each insurance company reimburses different amounts for these treatments.
+Here at Sun Vein & Vascular, we will work with you to help you understand your coverage.

 How do I know if I have Lymphedema or Lipedema?